-This document sets the direction for eu-LISA's long-term journey.
-On its way, the Agency will have to face and manage a number of risks, both internal and external, which are monitored through annual risk identification and prioritisation exercises.
-The complexity of the operations and projects run by the Agency in the future will constantly grow, imposing more and broader risks on the organisation.
-Some of the major risks that the Agency may face in the future are the following:
+This document sets the direction and objectives for eu-LISA's long-term journey when it will have to face and manage a number of risks, both internal and external, which are monitored through annual risk identification and prioritisation exercises.
+The complexity of the operations and projects run by the Agency in the future will continue to grow, thus imposing more and broader risks on the organisation.
+Some of the major risks that the Agency anticipates in the future are the following:

-Risk description Probability Impact Risk management eu-LISA may not be able to meet the expectations of its stakeholders to deliver on all its tasks if adequate human and financial resources are not made available to the Agency Medium High Share Slow progress towards change of the organizational culture towards an empowering, inclusive and innovation-driven one Medium Medium Avoid Substantial changes of political priorities of EU in the Justice and Home Affairs domain Low High Accept Governance model of the Agency not aligned with its operational model and stakeholder's community needs Medium High Mitigate Delay in further extension of the operational site of the Agency in Strasbourg Low High Avoid Long-lasting effects of COVID-19 crisis affecting travel and operations High High Accept
+Risk description Probability Impact Risk management approach eu-LISA may not be able to meet the expectations of its stakeholders to deliver on all its tasks if adequate human and financial resources are not made available to the Agency Medium High Share Slow progress in changing the organisational culture towards an empowering, inclusive and innovation-driven one Medium Medium Avoid Substantial changes to the political priorities of the EU in the Justice and Home Affairs domain Low High Accept Governance model of the Agency may not be aligned with its operational model and its stakeholder community needs Medium High Mitigate Delay in further extension of the Agency's operational site in Strasbourg Low High Avoid Long-lasting effects of COVID-19 affecting travel and operations High High Accept